SOlaCoder005/coca-women-wellness/README.md

 In line with the 5PUXD Model’s [‘structure’ and ‘skeleton’ planes]( https://medium.com/designcentered/ux-design-5-planes-method-b1b1d6587c05#:~:text=The%20five%20planes%20%E2%80%94%20strategy%2C%20scope,the%20problem%20as%20a%20whole.); the production of the initial wireframes were key to the development of the site’s User Interface (UI).

 This section outlines several elements which have supported the conceptualisation and implementation of designing the CWW website.
-The content in this section includes wireframes, mood boards and colour pallets, font selection and logo design.
+The content in this section includes wireframes, mood-boards, colour pallets, font selection and logo design.

 ### 3.1.
 Wireframes (Structure and Skeleton)